AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/other-features/kirchhoff-constraints-builder.md

 **study_path**: the path of the study, mandatory

 **option_file_path**: Optional.
 The path of the **constraintbuilder.ini** file.
 It's normally located in *study_path/settings/*.
 If not provided the constraint builder will take the default values, which are defined at the end of cbuilder.h.

-Those values were used to fill the GUI default values, and then the GUI created the file.
-That's why it's optional since only the default values are guaranteed to work.

 ### Results